n30w/fhb-msc-tools/io/input/input.md

 # Input Directory

-Put text files here for the program to read.
+Put text, CSV, or TSV files in here for the program to read.